harrisonchiu/DogIDModel/README.md

 ### Breed classification only model comparison branch
 Testing branch for different pretrained image classification models.
 Detailed results are saved on Drive.
-Summary results displayed below.
+Summary results displayed below.\
+Code to recreate the model will only be for 1 chosen model in **Conclusions** is in `breed_classifier.ipynb` and `breed_classifier.py`.

 ### Models Tested So Far
 Final Accuracy and loss format is `training // validation` to 4 decimals.